hetznercloud/terraform-provider-hcloud/docs/resources/zone_rrset.md

 This can be used to create, modify, and delete Zone RRSets.

 See the [Zone RRSets API documentation](https://docs.hetzner.cloud/reference/cloud#zone-rrsets) for more details.

+**RRSets of type SOA:**

+SOA records are created or deleted by the Hetzner Cloud API when creating or deleting the parent Zone, therefor this Terraform resource will:

+- import the RRSet in the state, instead of creating it.
+- remove the RRSet from the state, instead of deleting it.
+- set the SOA record SERIAL value to 0 before saving it to the state, as this value is automatically incremented by the API and would cause issues otherwise.

 **Experimental:** DNS API is in beta, breaking changes may occur within minor releases.
 See https://docs.hetzner.cloud/changelog#2025-10-07-dns-beta for more details.